Fabio-A-Sa/Privago/docs/milestone2/report.md

 Information Retrieval [X1] is the process of finding and extracting relevant information from large collections of naturally unstructured data, such as texts.
 This extraction is based on documents, which are the result of restructuring the initial data, and the output is sorted by relevance, becoming the main challenge.

-In this section presents the indexing and query methods used in this information retrieval system powered by previously constructed documents.
+This section presents the indexing and query methods used in this information retrieval system powered by previously constructed documents.

-The implementation of the search system is based on Apache Solr [X2].
-It is an open-source tool that offers various features relevant to the project's purpose, including distributed and fast indexing, scalability, and advanced search capabilities surpassing a full-text match.
+The implementation of the search system is based on Apache Solr [X2], an open-source tool that offers various features relevant to the project's purpose, including distributed and fast indexing, scalability, and advanced search capabilities surpassing a full-text match.

 ## 6.1 Document Characterization